What is Tinnitus?

 Tabletop sound generators are used as an aid for relaxation or sleep.
 Placed near your bed, you can program a generator to play pleasant sounds such as waves, waterfalls, rain, or the sounds of a summer night.
 If your tinnitus is mild, this might be all you need to help you fall asleep.

-Cochlear implants are sometimes used in people who have tinnitus along with severe hearing loss.
+Cochlear implants are sometimes used in people who have tinnitus along with severe hearing levels.
 A cochlear implant bypasses the damaged portion of the inner ear and sends electrical signals that directly stimulate the auditory nerve.
 The device brings in outside sounds that help mask tinnitus and stimulate change in the neural circuits.

 Counseling (by a professional counselor) can be very helpful whenever the tinnitus becomes problematic.
 Counseling should be considered both as a primary approach, when appropriate, and as an adjunctive approach, to all treatment strategies.
 Counseling consists of gathering data through careful listening, making adjustments in one’s strategies based on that knowledge, and conveying information.
-Thus, it serves both a diagnostic and therapeutic function
+Thus, it serves both a diagnostic and therapeutic function.

-Biofeedback is a technique that trains people to improve their health by controlling certain bodily processes that normally happen involuntarily, such as heart rate, blood pressure, muscle tension, and skin temperature.
+Biofeedback is a technique that trains people to improve their health by controlling certain bodily processes that normally happen involuntarily, such as heart rate, blood pressure, muscle tension, and skin temperature

 Habituation & Tinnitus Retraining Therapy is a method developed to facilitate habituation to tinnitus.
 It combines sound enrichment therapy with directive counseling.
 Sound is employed to reduce the contrast between silence or ambient noise and the perception of the tinnitus.
 It may be in the form of environmental sounds, amplification, or broadband sound generating devices.
 A reduction of the perception of the tinnitus (but not complete obliteration of it) is considered essential to the process of habituation.
 Counseling and education serve to demystify tinnitus, providing the patient with an intellectual and emotional framework in which habituation can occur.